Carrot Chutney – bright, wholesome and flavourful condiment with a mildly sweet and spicy taste. It’s gluten free, vegan and gets ready in 15 minutes.

 veggie-dipping-sauce

-Grind all the ingredients until smooth adding little water only if necessary.
-Stop in between grinding to scrape the sides of the blending container to make sure all the ingredients are fully incorporated.
+Step 3: Grind all the ingredients until smooth adding little water only if necessary.
+Stop in between grinding to scrape the sides of the blender jar to make sure all the ingredients are fully incorporated.

-Once you get the desired consistency transfer it to a bowl.
+Step 4: Once you get the desired consistency transfer chutney to a bowl.

-Super delicious and creamy carrot dip is ready to enjoy.
+Super delicious and creamy carrot chutney is ready to enjoy.

 Adjust spices as per your preferred taste.

-Add little water while grinding only if necessary.
-Do not add more water as you may end up with thin sauce.
+Add water gradually little at a time while grinding.
+Do not add too much water as you may end up with thin sauce.

 Spicy Carrot Dip | Carrot Chutney